Khrisbie/blender-woodworking/README.md

 The mortise panel is organized as the tenon panel, in three parts.
 Check tenon panel usage for more information.

+# Components

+## Workpiece

+### Description
+Creates a new workpiece object.

+### Usage

+1. Size properties

+  Here you set the dimensions for the workpiece (thickness, length and width).

+2. Position properties

+  These properties will let you place the workpiece in the view.

+  - Visible Face

+    Choose the side you want to view (face grain, edge grain, end grain).

+  - Orientation

+    The workpiece could be displayed horizontally or vertically.

+  - View

+    Choose the view you want to work into.

+  - Location

+    Select the workpiece's location in the view.

 # Units
 In blender, you can change the default "blender unit" to **metric units** in the scene properties.